rekredhead/Calendar-App-VueJS/README.md

 # Tasks
 - Build app similar to Dribble Demo (https://dribbble.com/shots/15265805-Zendenta-Add-new-appointment)
-- Use TailwindCSS for styling, Vee Validate for form-submission and DateFNS for date manipulation
+- Use Vee Validate for form-submission and DateFNS for date manipulation
 - Code should be cleaned and maintainable
 - Add the following features:
    - Date filtering